Program Name: Chautauqua Opportunities, Inc. License/Registration ID: 688997

 Nov 6, 2024 418-1.8(a) Children cannot be left without competent supervision at any time.
 Competent supervision includes awareness of and responsibility for the ongoing activity of each child.
 It requires that all children be within a teacher's range of vision and that the teacher be near enough to respond when redirection or intervention strategies are needed.
 Competent supervision must take into account the child's age emotional, physical, and cognitive development.
 Corrected

 Nov 6, 2024 418-1.8(b) The child day care center must employ staff who will promote the physical, intellectual, social, cultural and emotional well-being of the children.
-Not Corrected
+Corrected

 Nov 6, 2024 418-1.10(c) In accordance with the provisions of Sections 413 and 415 of the Social Services Law, child care center staff must immediately report any suspected incidents of child abuse or maltreatment concerning a child receiving child care to the Statewide Central Register of Child Abuse and Maltreatment, or cause such a report to be made, when such staff have reasonable cause to suspect that a child coming before them in their capacity as child care center workers is an abused or maltreated child.
-This must be done in the following manner: Not Corrected
+This must be done in the following manner: Corrected

 Oct 31, 2024 418-1.9(j) Corporal punishment is prohibited.
 For the purposes of this Subpart, the term corporal punishment means punishment inflicted directly on the body including, but not limited to, physical restraint, spanking, biting, shaking, slapping, twisting or squeezing; demanding excessive physical exercise, prolonged lack of movement or motion, or strenuous or bizarre postures; and compelling a child to eat or have in the child's mouth soap, foods, hot spices or irritants or the like.
-Not Corrected
+Corrected

 May 29, 2024 418-1.9(j) Corporal punishment is prohibited.
 For the purposes of this Subpart, the term corporal punishment means punishment inflicted directly on the body including, but not limited to, physical restraint, spanking, biting, shaking, slapping, twisting or squeezing; demanding excessive physical exercise, prolonged lack of movement or motion, or strenuous or bizarre postures; and compelling a child to eat or have in the child's mouth soap, foods, hot spices or irritants or the like.
 Corrected